 Also keep in mind, when asking the question ‘what causes flatulence?’, anything that you can do to improve digestion, can also lead to a reduction in intestinal gas and farting.

-Our digestive systems are so important to our overall health and day to day energy levels.
-Excessive flatulence is just one of the symptoms of poor digestive health.
+Our digestive systems are so important to our overall wellness and day to day energy levels.
+Excessive flatulence is just one of the symptoms of a poor digestive environment.

 Start by becoming aware of what causes flatulence for you in the first place.
 From there, you can start dealing with it with the corresponding flatulence cures.

 It’s worth individually removing them from your diet for a week, noticing if your digestive symptoms improve, and particularly if they worsen when you reintroduce them.

 One step at a time, you can discover and then greatly reduce or eliminate the causes of flatulence in your daily diet and behavior.

 The end result will be better digestion, a healthier body and greater sense of wellbeing in general.